Tough noogies and self-help for journalists

 Mary Ann Chick Whiteside, who’s taken a newspaper buyout and who also considers herself a recovering journalist, points to yet another survey of journalists like her by yet another journalism professor gauging the attitudes of what he calls the “lost generation of journalists.”

 What he may be uncovering might not be the steady drumbeat of despair we’ve been accustomed to accept.
-Here’s the link if you want to participate.Explore posts in the same categories: career, journalism comment below, or link to this permanent URL from your own site.
+Here’s the link if you want to participate.career, journalism comment below, or link to this permanent URL from your own site.